naodhu/Social-Network/README.md

 ## Usage
-To interact with the API, you can use tools like Postman or Curl.
-The API documentation with all available endpoints and their respective requests/responses can be found [here](API_DOCS.md).
+To interact with the API, you can use tools like Insomenia.

 ## Demo
 A live demo of the API is available at: [https://social-network-api-demo.herokuapp.com](https://social-network-api-demo.herokuapp.com)